 When are Proxies Allowed?

-Pursuant to the Colorado Revised Nonprofit Corporations Act (CRNCA), proxies are always allowed at membership meetings unless otherwise provided in the bylaws.
-In other words, associations must allow owners to use proxies at membership meetings unless the governing documents expressly prohibit, or otherwise limit, such use.
+Pursuant to the Colorado Common Interest Ownership Act (CCIOA), proxies are always allowed at membership meetings.
+In other words, associations must allow owners to use proxies at membership meetings.

 This rule, however, changes for board meetings.
-Pursuant to the CRNCA, board members may only issue proxies if such authority is set forth in the bylaws.
+Pursuant to the Colorado Revised Nonprofit Corp.
+Law (CRNCA), board members may only issue proxies if such authority is set forth in the bylaws.
 If the bylaws are silent concerning board member proxies, board members cannot issue proxies for board meetings.
 Even if the bylaws do allow directors to issue proxies for board meetings, CRNCA limits this authority by only allowing directed proxies to be issued and such issuance must be to another board member.
 These limitations exist regardless of what the bylaws may provide.

 Most governing documents do not provide guidance or requirements with respect to the form and substance of proxies.
 CRNCA also provides little guidance concerning the format of proxies.
 One requirement set forth in the CRNCA is that proxies must be signed by either the assigning owner personally or such owner’s attorney-in-fact.
 Therefore, at a minimum, a proxy must be signed.
 One exception to the signature requirement is when the proxy is transmitted electronically (such as email).
 In such case, the proxy is considered “signed” as long as there is evidence that the owner in question authorized such proxy (i.e. a proxy was emailed from the owner’s email address).

 According to CRNCA, proxies are revocable by the owner issuing the proxy if such owner actually attends the meeting or signs and delivers a written statement to the association indicating the appointment of proxy is revoked or sends a subsequent appointment form.